kai-tub/usbip-wrapper/README.md

 USB/IP package behaves as expected under different scenarios.

-The integration test suite contains one set-up where a cluster of 4 virtual machines, 2 client and 2 hosts (one with the current stable and one with the latest Linux kernel version), are spun up and each client/host pair connects to each other and mounts a virtual/emulated USB device.
+The integration test suite contains one set-up where a cluster of 4 virtual machines, 2 clients and 2 hosts (one with the current stable and one with the latest Linux kernel version), are spun up and each client/host pair connects to each other and mounts a virtual/emulated USB device.
-See the [./nix_parts/tests.nix](./nix_parts/test.nix) file for more details.
+See the [./nix/tests.nix](./nix/test.nix) file for more details.

 These tests can be run via:

 ```nix build -L .#<test-name>```